netzpirat/haml-coffee/README.md

 ## Integration

 If you're using [Hem](https://github.com/maccman/hem) to manage your CommonJS modules, use [hem-haml-coffee](https://github.com/vojto/hem-haml-coffee).
-This excellent for developing your [Spine](http://spinejs.com/) application.
+This is excellent for developing your [Spine](http://spinejs.com/) application.

 If you like to integrate Haml Coffee seamless into the Rails asset pipeline, check out